Skip to content ↓

 House Captains

 House Captains are elected at the beginning of each academic year.
-Our Year 6 pupils are invited to write a letter of application for why they should be the new House Captain for their house.
+Our Year 6 pupils are invited to write a letter of application as to why they should be the new House Captain for their house.
 Staff review the letters and make a decision based on the application.

 Games Captains

 Games Captains are also elected at the beginning of each academic year.
-Our Year 6 pupils are invited to write a letter of application for why they should be the new Games Captain for their house.
+Our Year 6 pupils are invited to write a letter of application as to why they should be the new Games Captain for their house.
 Staff review the letters and make a decision based on the application.

 Sports Leaders